Generalized partial-slice monogenic functions: Introduction

 In Section 3, we introduce the concept of \textit{generalized partial-slice monogenic functions}.
 Thereafter, we present some examples and prove some properties among which the analog of Splitting Lemma (Lemma \ref{Splitting-lemma}) which says that every generalized partial-slice monogenic function, if restricted to each slice subspace, can be split into monogenic components.
 We also introduce the analogs of Fueter polynomials which, in this case, are constructed in a suitable "ad hoc" way.
 Lemma \ref{Splitting-lemma} implies that some basics in the theory of monogenic functions hold naturally for generalized partial-slice monogenic functions, such as the Taylor series expansion (Lemma \ref{Taylor-lemma-left}) and the Cauchy integral formula (Theorem \ref{Cauchy-formula-monogenic}).
 However, those results are local.

 To describe more global properties, the concepts of \textit{slice domain} and of \textit{partially symmetric domain} are introduced.
 On these domains, generalized partial-slice monogenic functions satisfy an identity theorem (Theorem \ref{Identity-theorem}), which can be used to establish the Representation Formula (Theorem \ref{Representation-Formula-SM}) if the domain is, additionally, partially symmetric.
 Theorem \ref{Representation-Formula-SM} allows to prove the Cauchy integral formula with generalized partial-slice Cauchy kernel (Theorem \ref{Cauchy-formula-slice}), a global Taylor series (Theorem \ref{Taylor-theorem}) and a Laurent series expansions (Theorem \ref{Laurent}).
-It is important to note that the Representation Formula leads to an extension result of monogenic functions on a slice subspace but we also prove a Cauchy-Kovalevskaya extension result for real analytic functions.
+It is important to note that the Representation Formula leads to an extension result of monogenic functions on a slice subspace but we also introduce a version of the Cauchy-Kovalevskaya extension starting from a real analytic function in $\mathbb R^{p+1}$.
 Finally, we prove a maximum modulus principle for generalized partial-slice monogenic functions defined over slice domains.

 In Section 4, inspired by the Fueter-Sce construction and \cite{Ghiloni-Perotti-11}, we introduce the so-called \textit{generalized partial-slice function}.
 These functions naturally satisfy a representation formula (Theorem \ref{Representation-Formula-SR}), which implies the validity of a Cauchy-Pompeiu integral formula (Theorem \ref{Cauchy-Pompeiu}) for generalized partial-slice $C^{1}$ functions.
-We shall say that a generalized partial-slice function $f$ is called \textit{monogenic} if satisfies a suitable generalized Cauchy-Riemann equations (see Definition \ref{definition-GSR}).
-In Theorem \ref{relation-GSR-GSM}, we present a relationship between these two classes of generalized partial-slice monogenic introduced in Sections 3 and 4.
+We shall say that a generalized partial-slice function $f$ is called \textit{regular} if satisfies a suitable generalized Cauchy-Riemann equations (see Definition \ref{definition-GSR}).
+In Theorem \ref{relation-GSR-GSM}, we present a relationship between these two classes of generalized partial-slice monogenic and regular introduced in Sections 3 and 4.

 In Section 5, two nonconstant coefficients differential operators $G_{\bx}$ and $\overline{\vartheta}$ are introduced to study generalized partial-slice monogenic functions.
 In Theorem \ref{relationship-g}, we obtain a relationship between kernel spaces $ker G_{\bx}$, $ker \overline{\vartheta}$, and the function class of generalized partial-slice monogenic (or regular) functions over partially symmetric domains.